 “The Conference on Early American Genealogical Research,” an extensive two-day program concentrating on American genea-

-Specialists from the DAR and the National Archives along with independent genealogical lecturers and researchers spoke on topics such as research methods and best practices; using technology to maximize search results; and historical events and military records.
+Specialists from the DAR along with independent genealogical lecturers and researchers spoke on topics such as research methods and best practices; using technology to maximize search results; and historical events and military records.

-The conference consisted of 30 diverse hour-long sessions lead by 17 speakers who are experts in their respective fields.
-Speakers included Eric G. Grundset, DAR Library Director; Terry Davis Ward, DAR Genealogy Director; Constance Potter, National Archives Genealogical Archivist; and independent researchers John Humphrey, Christine Rose and Henry B. Hoff
+The conference consisted of 19 diverse hour-long sessions lead by 10 speakers who are experts in their respective fields.
+Speakers included Eric G. Grundset, DAR Library Director and recent winner of the 2006 Filby Award for Genealogical Librarianship; and independent researchers John Humphrey, Patricia Law Hatcher, Paula Stuart-Warren and Thomas W. Jones.